copleykj/socialize-user-profile/README.md

 $ meteor add socialize:user-profile
 ```

+> __Note__
+>
+> _This package completely disables updates to the users collection from the client to remove the ability of users to arbitrarily update the profile field on the user document._

 ## Profile Auto Creation ##

 This package will automatically create user profiles when a new user is created.
 To disable this behavior you can set `User.disableProfileCreation = true`.